Find out how to tell us about a disability, so you can get the support you need.

 We may also share your details with some external organisations, such as the NHS or support agencies.

-How to submit your evidence and consent
+How to submit your supporting information and consent

 This should take about ten minutes.